barumau/pandunia/spa/pandunia-spa.md

 a sube - debajo
 a supre - sobre
 a xukre de - gracias a (merced a)
-a zay - ahora (actualmente)
+a zai - ahora (actualmente)
-a zay den - hoy
+a zai den - hoy
 abete - abeto
 able - poder (posible)
 • ablo - posiblemente